EugenMayer/docker-image-ldapexample/README.md

 ## Database layout

-Using the include `docker-compose.yml`, you will have 2 servers started as an example, with 2 slightly different layous, based on `data-template-type1.ldif` and `data-template-type2.ldif`
+Using `docker-compose.yml`, you will have 2 servers started as an example, with 2 slightly different layous, based on `data-template-type1.ldif` and `data-template-type2.ldif`

 Server 1 has the port `10389` and the default domain example.org
 - admin user: `dc=admin,dc=example,dc=org`